 This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Board of Directors
+5.1 Governing Board

-The Board of Directors has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Governing Board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

 5.2 Data Protection Officer